Abeer-Radhi/sentiment-analysis-of-roblox-reviews/README.md

    └── 3.
 Export Basic Polarity Scores

 #### 2. Final Architecture (Upgraded Pipeline)
-Upon inspecting early test outputs, we discovered VADER failed to understand gaming slang (lag, Robux, ban, scam), and Steam's API payload had mapping issues.
+Upon inspecting early test outputs, we discovered that Roblox is unavailable on STEAM, and VADER failed to understand gaming slang.
 We pivoted the data source and upgraded the NLP engine:

 [ FINAL PIPELINE FLOW ]